wollomatic/socket-proxy/README.md

     restart: unless-stopped
     user: "65534:<<your docker group id>>"
     read_only: true
+    cap_drop:
+      - ALL
+    security_opt:
+      - no-new-privileges
     command:
       - -loglevel=DEBUG
       - -allowfrom=0.0.0.0/0 # allow all IPv4 addresses (know what you are doing!)
       - '-allowGET=/v1\..{1,2}/(version|containers/.*|events.*)'
+      - watchdoginterval=3600 # check once per hour for socket availability
     volumes:
       - /var/run/docker.sock:/var/run/docker.sock:ro
     networks:
       - docker-proxynet    # NEVER EVER expose this to the public internet!
+                           # this is a private network only for traefik and socket-proxy
+                           # it is not the same as the traefik-servicenet

   traefik:
     # [...] see github.com/wollomatic/traefik2-hardened for a full example